Winnie Ewing: Outside Parliament

+Personal life

+Winnie and Stuart Ewing had three children, two of whom also went on to a career in politics: their son, Fergus Ewing, was elected to the Scottish Parliament in 1999 and went on to hold several ministerial posts.
+Their daughter, Annabelle Ewing, was an MP from 2001 to 2005 and was elected an MSP in 2011.
+Ewing died at her home in Bridge of Weir on 21 June 2023, at age 93.

 Awards and honours

 In 1990 she was made a fellow of the Royal Society of Arts.
-She was conferred with honorary LLD degrees from the University of Glasgow in 1995 and University of Aberdeen in 2004, She was conferred with Doctor of the University degrees from the Open University in 1993 and University of Stirling in 2012.
-In 2009, a portrait of her painted by David Donaldson in 1970 was loaned to the Scottish Parliament and put on display.
+In 2003 the Law Society of Scotland made her an honorary member.
+She was awarded honorary LLD degrees from the University of Glasgow in 1995 and the University of Aberdeen in 2004.
+She was awarded Doctor of the University degrees from the Open University in 1993 and the University of Stirling in 2012.
+In 2009, a portrait of her painted by David Donaldson in 1970 was lent to the Scottish Parliament and put on display.